Site icon Outdoor Gearzine

-Comparison of Series Review 2: Become apart at night.
-Optimal lighting considerations for night runs [Hand light edition]
+Series Comparison Review 2: Stand out at night.
+Considering the best lighting for night runs [Handheld Flash Edition]

-What to look for in a hand light
+What to look for in a handheld light

-Headlamps are the main item for night runs, as they emit light from a high position so they can be brightly illuminated all the way to a long distance.
-However, when fog appears, the diffused light from the headlamp can cause your vision to become completely white and unusable.
-In such cases, using spot light from the hand light can make up for the missing parts of the headlamp.
-Not only in the fog, but also from a lower position than the headlamp, it also has the advantage that shadows will appear on the unevenness of the ground, such as rocks and tree roots, making it easier to understand the road conditions.
-On the other hand, holding the light in your hand can also be stressful when swinging your arms when running.
-So, we compared the three hand lights, taking into account not only the brightness but also the weight and size.
+Headlamps are a staple item for night runs, as they shine from a high position, providing bright illumination over long distances.
+However, when fog appears, the diffused light of a headlamp can make the field of view completely white, rendering it completely unusable.
+In such cases, using the spot light of a handheld flashlight can make up for the shortcomings of a headlamp.
+Not only is it useful in fog, but the fact that it shines from a lower position than a headlamp also makes it easier to see the road conditions, as shadows are cast by uneven ground surfaces such as rocks and tree roots.
+On the other hand, holding a light in your hand can be stressful when swinging your arms while running.
+Therefore, we compared three handheld flashlights, taking into account not only brightness but also weight and size

 Ledlenser MT10

-This is a slightly heavy body, and the gimmick that lights up as soon as you press the switch gives you a sense of high texture.
-There are four modes of brightness: 3 levels + strobe, and what's surprising is that the dedicated lithium battery allows you to use it in power mode (1000lm) for 6 hours.
-By extending the tip of the light, you can switch between wide and spot light.
-The switch on the head is so easy to use that your fingers overlap when you grip it, and it also serves as a battery level indicator.
+The slightly heavy body and the gimmick that lights up softly the moment you press the switch give this product a high-quality feel.
+It has four brightness modes: three levels plus strobe, and what's surprising is that it can be used for up to six hours in power mode (1000lm) thanks to a dedicated lithium battery.
+You can switch between wide and spot light by extending the tip of the light.
+The switch on the head is easy to operate, as it fits perfectly under your finger when you hold it, and also serves as a battery level indicator

 Light distribution image (spot light)